globus/globus-tutorials/README.md

 1. Register a Globus Connect Server at https://developers.globus.org.
 Before starting the installation, make sure you have the client ID and secret for your registered Globus Connect Server.
 2. Install the endpoint and configure it using [the commands here](gcs-commands.sh).

+## Globus CLI
+The Globus CLI is already installed on your instance and can be accessed via the `devN` local account.
+You will need to run `globus login`; then run [the commands here](cli-commands.sh) to transfer and share files.

 ## Globus Portal
 Here are links to sample code and commands for deploying and customizing the Globus portal framework.